Aravind-B/InfyTQ-Assignments/README.md

 # InfyTQ-Assignments
-This github repository is compilation of my infosys assignments.
+This github repository is compilation of infyTQ assignments.